mparsley1/eo-docs/README.md

     ssh -i ~/.ssh/eo-stack.key eouser@<ip.of.vm>

-The Ansible Playbook pulls the code from GitHub, in the following directory:
+The Ansible Playbook clones GitHub repos, and saves the source code in the following directory:

     /home/eouser/echoes-deploy